Nin0n/node-multiplayer-snake/README.md

 - When the snake eats food, a sawtooth oscillator plays a sound.
 Then the pitch of the sound will increase for each eaten food.
 - When the snake eats a blue square, then the oscillator switches to sine, then triangle, then square and so on from the beginning.
 - When the score from one player reaches 10, the first sample is played.
 Every ten points a new sample is played in order to build a complet track.
+- Two folders of samples are available for the tracks: Victor and Ninon.
+It is picked randomly in the beginning of the game.
 - The sound design for a death varies.
 From 0 to 10 points, the original sound is played.
-From 10 to 50 a new sample is playes.
 Every death above will play a very scary sample for the death.

+So, put your headphones and play at least till 80 points =) Multiplayers is even more fun

 A multiplayer snake game built on NodeJs, Express, socket.io, and JavaScript ES6.
 No unnecessary libraries.